 Earlier this month, four Lincolnshire property investment landlords were forced to pay £232,155, after failing to obtain the licensing required under the new selective licensing regime in Gainsborough, Lincolnshire, which came into effect in July 2016.

 All landlords in the area need to obtain a licence from the council, which will require investors to maintain their properties in accordance with certain conditions.
 The aim behind the scheme is to improve property standards in the town and keep a monitor on anti-social behaviour.

 The safety and security of tenants is becoming a major concern for the government and local councils following the Grenfell Tower fire, which has put the plight of tenants in hi-rise flats under the microscope.

-The good news is that professional and reputable landlords and property investors are empowering tenants in a very positive way, through technology.
+The good news is that professional and reputable landlords and property investors are empowering tenants in a very positive way, through technology and better access to property finance (more information).
 Smartphone apps are being offered to tenants, so they can access gas safety certificates and call for help via an emergency button, reassuring tenants and helping to improve their safety.

 Technology is allowing tenants to sign contracts and access them along with financial documents without looking through mountains of paperwork, or potentially loosing important documents.
 Now tenants can access information from documentation, frequently asked questions, financial information, but above all they can raise and track any issues.

 Via apps, tenants can take a photo on their phone and attach this to a message that informs the letting agent, or landlord, of any issues with the property.
 The tenant can then track the progress of the landlord or letting agent and see when the issue is resolved.
 This speeds up communications and is more efficient, giving peace of mind for the tenants.
 It can also help prevent disputes, as all parties have a log of all the information relating to the issue.